6 Supply Chain Challenges & Tips To Overcome Supply Chain Issues in 2021

 The pandemic has not only amplified the need for greater supply chain optimization, but the need for faster decision-making, too.
 That’s why, according to Gartner (a leading research and advisory company): ‘Through 2024, 50% of supply chain organizations will invest in applications that support artificial intelligence and advanced analytics capabilities.’

-What this means is, it will be increasingly important for supply chain leaders to adopt a holistic perspective with AI and analytics in the years to come, as these new technologies can be utilized in countless variations — from enhancing customer retention to maximizing supply chain visibility.
+What this means is, it will be increasingly important for supply chain leaders to adopt a holistic perspective with AI and analytics in the years to come.
+Your business can and should leverage technology like Skubana to get a good pulse on everything from customer relationship management to bringing more visibility to your supply chain.
 Once you have artificial intelligence and analytics to inform inventory build, make sure you have flexible access to capital so that you can place your orders when you need to and ultimately, meet customer demand.

 Post-Pandemic Supply Chain FAQs